CrowdStrike Falcon Alternatives

 Migration steps

-2. Enable Defender for Endpoint P2 in Microsoft 365 admin center.
+2. Enable Defender for Endpoint P2 in the Microsoft 365 admin center and onboard a pilot endpoint group.

-5. Cancel CrowdStrike once Defender covers EDR program.
+5. Cancel the Falcon contract at renewal once Defender covers the EDR program.

 Paid plans from $3.00/mo